ct-Open-Source/tuya-convert/README.md

     # curl http://10.42.42.42/flash2
 ### FLASH third-party firmware
 BE SURE THE FIRMWARE FITS YOUR DEVICE!
-Place or link your binary file to ./files/thirdparty.bin
+1. Place or link your binary file to ./files/thirdparty.bin Binary requirements:
+* full binary including first-stage bootloader
+* maximum filesize 512KB

+2. Start flashing process
     # curl http://10.42.42.42/flash3
 ## EXAMPLE
 Here you can see a recording of the full process: